-Wherever you’re coming from, our intake coordinators at The Recovery Village Palmer Lake make sure you arrive at our center in a safe and timely manner.
+Wherever you’re coming from, our intake coordinators at The Recovery Village at Palmer Lake make sure you arrive at our center in a safe and timely manner.
 During the admissions process, all necessary travel accommodations are booked and confirmed by you or your loved ones.
 If you’re traveling by air, you’ll be picked up from the airport and transported to the center.

 Expectations After Arrival

 Because healing is your first priority, keeping distractions to a minimum is key for recovery.
 For the safety and privacy of all patients, cell phones will be securely stored upon arrival and signed in and out by your therapist during specific sessions.
 After detox, you may use the phone three times per week for 20 minutes during non-clinical hours.

-Located just 15 minutes from Colorado Springs and less than an hour from Denver, our facility offers a serene landscape and a soothing, luxurious environment.
-We are Colorado’s leading recovery care for substance abuse and co-occurring mental health disorders, with comfortable accommodations and notable amenities.
-Feel free to visit our website to take a photo tour of The Recovery Village Palmer Lake to learn more about our amenities and treatment programs.
+Located 20 miles from Colorado Springs and 50 miles from Denver, our facility offers a serene landscape and a soothing, luxurious environment.
+We are Colorado’s leading recovery center for substance abuse and co-occurring mental health disorders, with comfortable accommodations and notable amenities.
+Feel free to visit our website to take a photo tour of The Recovery Village at Palmer Lake to learn more about our amenities and treatment programs.